isc-konstanz/OpenMUC/doc/LinuxInstall.md

 # 3 Setup

-With both components installed and running, an OpenMUC framework controller was automatically registered to the emoncms user.
-This can be verified in the **Controllers** page, accessible at the users **My Account** from the menu.
+With both components installed and running, the OpenMUC framework needs to be registered to the emoncms user.
+This can be done in the Controllers page, accessible at **Setup->Channels->Controller** from the menu.

 ![emonmuc user](img/emonmuc-user.jpg)

+Further, it is recommended to use the Beta version, as well as the emoncms [device module](https://github.com/emoncms/device), to improve the usability of the platform.
-Click *Multiy Utility Communication* **Configure** and verify the default settings, if the framework is running on the same machine.
+Click **New controller** and confirm the default settings, if the framework is running on the same machine.

 ![emonmuc controllers](img/emonmuc-controllers.jpg)

- Now, with the controller registration verified, the automatic registration and initiation can be disabled by modifying `/var/www/emoncms/settings.php`

-- Stop controller registration test
-   >     $muc_test = false;

 Energy meters and other utility devices connected to the platform can now be configured in the **Channels** site.